Maximum-EZ/CLOSED/README.md

 # About Us

-Maximum-EZ / Max-EZ is a website to redirect you to a proxy called Interstellar.
+Max-EZ is a website to redirect you to a proxy called Interstellar.
 We are currently unblocked by most if not all schools, and have fast loading speeds.
 Check out our redirector <a href="https://max-ez.pages.dev">here</a>.
 You can find Interstellars Discord and GitHub below as well as other info!

 <a href="https://discord.gg/gointerstellar"><img height="30px" src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white"><img></a>
 <a href="https://github.com/interstellarnetwork"><img height="30px" src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"><img></a>